hyperledger-labs/splice/README.md

 changes, e.g., canton-coin and canton-coin-upgrade.
 To make the changes easy to spot, we check in diffs in `daml/upgrade-diffs`.

+There are two main workflows:

+1. You made a change to the core Daml models and just want to sync up the upgraded models.
+For that run `./scripts/sync-upgrade-model.sh` which copies over any changes from the base to the upgrade models while preserving the changes already made to the upgrade models.
+2. You changed the upgrade models to test out upgrading and want to update the diffs.
+For that run `./scripts/update-upgrade-model-diff.sh`.

-If you need to edit the files, modify the Daml code and then run `./scripts/update-upgrade-model-diff.sh` to update the diff files.
-CI enforces that those diff files are up2date.
+CI enforces that those diff files are up2date so their is no risk of forgetting those changes.

 ### Bumping External Dependencies